dotnet/AspNetCore.Docs/aspnetcore/performance/objectPool.md

 <xref:Microsoft.Extensions.ObjectPool.ObjectPool`1> - The basic object pool abstraction.
 This is used to get and return objects.

 <xref:Microsoft.Extensions.ObjectPool.PooledObjectPolicy`1> - Implement this to customize how an object is created and how it is *reset* when returned to the pool.
 This can be passed into an object pool that you construct directly.
-Alternatively, [ObjectPoolProvider.Create\<T>](xref:Microsoft.Extensions.ObjectPool.ObjectPoolProvider.Create*) acts as a factory for creating object pools.
+Alternatively, [ObjectPoolProvider.Create/<T>](xref:Microsoft.Extensions.ObjectPool.ObjectPoolProvider.Create*) acts as a factory for creating object pools.

 An `ObjectPool` can be initialized by: